-For the election of directors, the nine nominees receiving the most "For" votes (among votes properly cast in person or by proxy) will be elected.
+For the election of directors, the eight nominees receiving the most "For" votes (among votes properly cast in person or by proxy) will be elected.
 Only votes "For" or "Withheld" will affect the outcome.
+Only the eight nominees named herein have been properly nominated for election as directors.

-To be approved, Proposals 2 and 3 regarding the increase in the number of shares that may be issued under our 2004 Equity Incentive Plan and the ratification of the independent auditor, respectively, must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
+To be approved, Proposals 2 and 3 regarding the amendment of the 2004 Equity Incentive Plan and the selection of the independent registered public accounting firm, respectively, must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Broker non-votes will have no effect.